Karara mine: Transport

-The ore would be initially by a narrow gauge railway to the existing port of Geraldton in quantities up to 10 Mtpa.
-When a standard gauge railway is built to a new port at Oakajee, the tonnage will increase to at least 30Mtpa.
+The Karara mine is linked to the Arc Infrastructure network by the 79 km long Karara railway.
+The ore would be initially transported by a narrow gauge railway to the existing port of Geraldton in quantities up to 10 million tonnes per annum (Mtpa).
+When a standard gauge railway is built to a new port at Oakajee, the tonnage would increase to at least 30 Mtpa.
 The common part of the narrow gauge and standard gauge routes will be dual gauge.

-The Karara branch junctions of the main line just north of Morawa.
+The Karara branch joins the main line just north of Morawa.